Sup2point0/integrity/scriptures/integrals/why-hard.md

 \int 2x + 1 \ dx = x^2 + x
 ```

-And this is why we need the $+c$ – it’s to account for *any* possible constant term.
+And this is why we need the $+c$ – it’s to account for *any* possible constant term, which would otherwise vanish.

 ```math
 \int 2x + 1 \ dx = x^2 + x + c